rom-rb/rom-rb.org/source/4.0/learn/introduction/active-record.html.md

 Rails ActiveRecord is the most popular persistence framework in ruby land.
-Deployed inside the majority of rails applications across the web, it provides API's for quick and simple data access making it a great good solution for constructing CRUD style applications.
+Deployed inside the majority of rails applications across the web, it provides APIs for quick and simple data access making it a great solution for constructing CRUD style applications.

 Our intention for this guide is to act as a primer for anyone familiar with Rails' ActiveRecord and looking for a quick start guide.
 Examples in each set will show how ActiveRecord accomplishes each task followed by an example with the equivalent using ROM.

 All ROM examples are based on `rom-sql` which is an adapter needed to use SQL databases with ROM.
-Information on installing on installing and configuring rom-sql for your database can be found in the [SQL](/%{version}/learn/sql) guide.
+Information on installing and configuring rom-sql for your database can be found in the [SQL](/%{version}/learn/sql) guide.

 ^